Gothic-Modding-Community/gmc/docs/zengin/worlds/Classes/zCMaterial.md

     This option is only available in Gothic II (Spacer2).

 ### `environmentalMapping` {: .sp-bool}
-Environment reflection mode, creating glare.
+Environment mapping mode.
+Creates glare on the texture.

 **Accepted values:**